dingmaotu/ldcell/README.md

 2.  `ldcell -v` returns a number (volume of cell) instead of a message, making it easy to use it in a script, such as `cellvol=$(ldcell -v $cellfile)`.

-3. Added macro.h, a set of general C macros that vectorize C array operations, like Fortran.
+3. Added macro.h, a set of general C macros that vectorizes C array operations, like Fortran.
 It makes writing numeric C code easier.

 Acknowledgement